gauntlt/gauntlt/README.md

 1. Clone the git repo

-        $ git clone git@github.com:thegauntlet/gauntlt.git
+        $ git clone --recursive git@github.com:thegauntlet/gauntlt.git
         $ cd gauntlt

 2. Install bundler

         $ gem install bundler

 3. Install dependencies

 Note, you may see errors in bundle related to the curb gem.
 It is looking for curl dependencies.
 In ubuntu you can do a sudo apt-get install libcurl4-openssl-dev

         $ bundle

-4. Run a specific gauntlt attack
+4. Create an attack file

         # general format
-        $ bin/gauntlt attack --name <attack_name> --host <hostname>
+        $ bin/gauntlt attack --name <attack_name> --attack-file my_attack.attack

-        # for example, run the nmap test on yahoo (-n & -H are equivalent to --name & --host)
+        # for example, launch an nmap attack
+        # nmap.attack
+        Feature: nmap attacks
+          Background:
+            Given "nmap" is installed
+            And the target hostname is "google.com"

+          Scenario: Verify server is available on standard web ports When I launch an "nmap" attack with:
+              """
+              nmap -p 80,443 <hostname>
+              """
+            Then the output should contain:
+              """
+              80/tcp  open  http
+              443/tcp open  https
+              """

-        $ bin/gauntlt attack -n nmap -H yahoo.com
+        $ bin/gauntlt attack -n nmap -a nmap.attack

+      For more attack examples, refer to features/attacks.

+5. Other commands

         # list defined tests
         $ bin/gauntlt attack --list